kubeflow/website/content/en/docs/distributions/aws/troubleshooting-aws.md

 ks param set ${COMPONENT} dnsName fs-0xxxxx2a216cf.fsx.us-west-2.amazonaws.com ks apply default -c ${COMPONENT}
 ```

 ### Amazon RDS Connectivity Issues

 If you run into CloudFormation deployment errors, you can use [troubleshooting guide](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/troubleshooting.html) to find a resolution.

-If you have connectivity issues with Amazon RDS, try launching mysql-client container and connecting to your RDS endpoint.
-This will let you know if you have network connectivity with the db and also if db is created properly.
+If you have connectivity issues with Amazon RDS, launch a `mysql-client` container and try connecting to your RDS endpoint.
+This will let you know if you have network connectivity with the database and also if the database was created and is configured properly.

 ```
 # Remember to change your RDS endpoint, DB username and DB Password